Bio-Rad Laboratories: FCPA bribery lawsuits

 In 2017, Bio-Rad paid $55 million to settle cases with the Department of Justice and the Securities and Exchange Commission for violating the Foreign Corrupt Practices Act (FCPA).
-The company was accused failing to prevent or detect bribes to foreign officials, and for falsifying its books to hide these bribes as legitimate expenses.
+The company was accused of failing to prevent or detect bribes to foreign officials, and for falsifying its books to hide these bribes as legitimate expenses.

 Whistleblower retaliation lawsuit

 In 2013, Bio-Rad's general counsel of 25 years, Sanford Wadler, followed internal whistleblowing procedures by reporting suspected bribery to Bio-Rad's audit committee, believing Bio-Rad had falsified books and records.
 The company fired him for making this report, which the courts found to amount to California common law wrongful discharge in violation of public policy.

 In 2017, a federal jury awarded Wadler with a $10.9 million settlement.
 This was appealed by Bio-Rad, and in 2019 the US appeals court reduced this to $7.96 million, plus $3.5 million in attorneys' fees and costs.